Making Orange Chicken Faster Than A Restaurant | But Faster

 2. Place into a rice cooker and add water.
 (You can also use a pressure cooker and cut the cooking time in half, about 15 min.)

-3. Cook until rice is fully cooked.
+3. Cook until the rice is tender and fully cooked through.

 Chicken: